 We can go further by thinking of an e-commerce web application made with

-nuxt generate and hosted on a CDN, and every time a product is out of stock or back in stock, we regenerate the web app.
+nuxt generate and hosted on a CDN.
+Everytime a product is out of stock or back in stock, we regenerate the web app.
 But if the user navigates through the web app in the meantime, it will be up to date thanks to the API calls made to the e-commerce API.
 No need to have multiple instances of a server + a cache anymore!

 Caught a mistake or want to contribute to the documentation?
 Edit this page on GitHub!